Privacy Amplification for BandMF via $b$-Min-Sep Subsampling: Acknowledgements

 \section{Acknowledgements}

 We are thankful to

-\begin{itemize} \item Brendan McMahan for the initial suggestion that $b$-min-sep subsampling combined with BandMF might be amenable to a privacy analysis. \item Nikita Kalinin and Jan Schuchardt for discussions on whether our techniques could be extended to other classes of matrices and whether matrices which do not optimize the MSE might be better for learning. \item Ayfer Özgür for helpful comments on an earlier draft of the paper. \end{itemize}
+\begin{itemize} \item Brendan McMahan for the initial suggestion that $b$-min-sep subsampling combined with BandMF might be amenable to a privacy analysis. \item Nikita Kalinin and Jan Schuchardt for discussions on whether our techniques could be extended to other classes of matrices and whether matrices which do not optimize the MSE might be better for learning. \item Ayfer Özgür for helpful comments on an earlier draft of the paper. \item Ryan McKenna for careful reviews of the open-sourced version of our code. \item Anonymous reviewers for their suggestions on improving the paper. \end{itemize}

 \crefalias{section}{appendix}